Toddler Keeps Getting Out Of Bed? 17 Top Tricks You Must Try

 Audiobooks help your little one cope with separation and give them something to focus on when you say good night rather than coming to look for you.

-Coloured sleep trainer clocks are another cool tool for helping your toddler stay in bed.
+Coloured sleep trainer alarm clocks are another wonderful tool when a toddler keeps getting out of bed.
 These clocks are designed to indicate to your toddler when they should stay in bed and when it is time to get up by the colour of the clock face.

 Doing a last-minute check of potential excuses your toddler will use to get out of bed will put your mind at rest that your toddler does not need anything when they get out of bed.